mgutz/task/workspaces/task/docs/tasks.md

 ## TODO

-[ ] Shell Autocompletion (omeletee was was terribly slow, suggest another in issues)
+[ ] Shell Autocompletion (omellete was was terribly slow, suggest another in issues)